 Taranaki Falls Track is one of the best short walks in Tongariro National Park.
 It offers brillant views of the volcanic summits and lead you to the edge of the lava flow where the waterfall is dropping.
-Below is my guide to plan you Taranaki falls walk.
+Below is my guide to help you plan your Taranaki falls walk.

 Why complete the Taranaki falls walk?

-Located in the stunning Tongariro National Park, the Taranaki falls is one of the easiest walk you can enjoy in the area that still takes you to special site.
+Located in the stunning Tongariro National Park, the Taranaki Falls Track is one of the easiest walk you can enjoy in the area that still takes you to special sights.

 The 2h loop will allow you to admire:

 - the volcanic cone of Mount Ngauruhoe

 - Mt Ruapehu

 - the edge of the lava flow from the eruption 15,000 years ago